-The Investment Manager monitors a range of sustainability indicators to measure the environmental and social characteristics of the product, including:
+The Investment Manager monitors a range of sustainability indicators to measure the environmental characteristics of the product, including:

-- The weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings. - The carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The percentage of revenues earned on an estimated basis by investee companies which are from the energy transition sector. - The weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings. - The carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives??